Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Main results

-Note that the above result guarantees that the control input defined as $u(x) = v^*(x)$ is continuous on $\textnormal{int}(S_S)\setminus S_G$.
-Theorem \ref{Th: delta a1 a2 Th 2} guarantees that the closed-loop trajectories remain bounded.
-Thus the solutions of the closed-loop system \eqref{cont aff sys} are well-defined, and are unique \cite[Chapter 3]{agarwal1993uniqueness}.
-Hence, Nagumo's theorem can be applied to guarantee safety, or forward invariance of the safe set $S_S$. \begin{Remark} Under Assumption \ref{assum hs hg scs}, the authors in \cite{fiacco1976sensitivity} show that the solution is continuously differentiable if the objective function and the constraints functions are twice continuously differentiable.
-The authors in \cite{ames2017control} assume that the functions $f,g$ and the Lie derivatives $L_fh_S, L_fh_G, L_gh_S, L_gh_G$ are locally Lipschitz continuous to show Lipschitz continuity of the solution of QP in the absence of control input constraints.
-Under similar assumptions, the authors in \cite{glotfelter2017nonsmooth} show that the solution of QP is guaranteed to be Lipschitz continuous (in the absence of input constraints) if the CBF constraints are inactive, i.e., the constraints are satisfied with strict inequality at the optimal solution $z^*$, which is same as Assumption \ref{assum hs hg scs}.
-The authors extend these results in \cite{glotfelter2018boolean} by utilizing the theory of non-smooth analysis, and strong forward invariance of sets even if the control input is not continuous.
-Note that we only need that the functions $f,g$ are continuous, and $h_S, h_G$ continuously differentiable in $x$. \end{Remark} }
+\textbf{A note on comparison to earlier work}: Note that the above result guarantees that the control input defined as $u(x) = v^\star (x)$ is continuous on $\textnormal{int}(S_S)\setminus S_G$.
+Under Assumption \ref{assum hs hg scs}, the authors in \cite{fiacco1976sensitivity} show that the solution is continuously differentiable if the objective function and the constraints functions are twice continuously differentiable.
+The authors in \cite{ames2017control} assume that the functions $f,g$ and the Lie derivatives $L_fh_S, L_fh_G, L_gh_S, L_gh_G$ are locally Lipschitz continuous to show Lipschitz continuity of the solution of {QP} in the absence of control input constraints.
+Under similar assumptions, the authors in \cite{glotfelter2017nonsmooth} show that the solution of {QP} is guaranteed to be Lipschitz continuous (in the absence of input constraints) if the {CBF} constraints are inactive, i.e., the constraints are satisfied with strict inequality at the optimal solution $z^\star $, which is same as Assumption \ref{assum hs hg scs}.
+Note that in the presented formulation, the only requirement is that the functions $f,g$ are continuous, and $h_S, h_G$ continuously differentiable in $x$, which is a relaxation of the prior assumptions.
+Note also that the authors of \cite{glotfelter2017nonsmooth} extend their results in \cite{glotfelter2018boolean} by utilizing the theory of non-smooth analysis, and strong forward invariance of sets even if the control input is not continuous.
+Under similar assumptions, the results in \cite{usevitch2020strong} utilize the concept of Clarke tangent cones to guarantee strong forward invariance when the control input is only Lebesgue measurable.